profebo1/profebo1/README.md

 •	Business Proposal Writing

 ㅡ
-**Soft Skills**
+**Soft Skills** <br/>
-•	Proficient in Computer Programming \n
+•	Proficient in Computer Programming <br/>
-•	Proficient in Database Administration and Management \n
+•	Proficient in Database Administration and Management <br/>
-•	Proficient in Graphic Design and Graphical Data Representations
+•	Proficient in Graphic Design and Graphical Data Representations <br/>
-•	Proficient in the use of Microsoft Excel & Access in package creation.
+•	Proficient in the use of Microsoft Excel & Access in package creation. <br/>
-•	Dedicated to Duty, Self-Motivated and Innovative	•	Experienced in Team Management
+•	Dedicated to Duty, Self-Motivated and Innovative	•	Experienced in Team Management <br/>
-•	Team player and excellent Human Relations
+•	Team player and excellent Human Relations<br/>
-•	Interpersonal skills
+•	Interpersonal skills <br/>
-•	Strong writing and oral communication
+•	Strong writing and oral communication <br/>
-•	Flexible and adaptable to change
+•	Flexible and adaptable to change <br/>
-•	Able to work independently as well as in team
+•	Able to work independently as well as in team <br/>